Real-Time Forecasting of Driver-Vehicle Dynamics on 3D Roads: a Deep-Learning Framework Leveraging Bayesian Optimisation: Related work

-In this work, we focus on a problem that has been the core of automotive research for half a century, that is modelling and forecasting the dynamics of the coupled system constituted by a human driver and the vehicle that he/she drives \cite{cacciabue_modelling_2007, plochl_driver_2007}.
 The dynamics of the vehicle, in terms of response of its constitutive elements to known driving inputs, e.g. throttle, was widely investigated in the past \cite{gillespie_fundamentals_1992, milliken_race_1994, blundell_multibody_2004}.
 However, modelling the decision-making process of a human driver, namely the control actions that he/she executes considering environment, still represents an open research field.
 Unlike autonomous navigation systems, a human driver shows a varied, stochastic and, most of the times, non-optimal behaviour.
 Moreover, each driver has a personal driving style, which is strictly related to his/her own experience.

 Many works have tried to emulate human drivers using control systems, e.g. \cite{braghin_race_2008}, with simplified models for the vehicle dynamics.
 These architectures allow to accurately describe the behaviour of professional drivers on track, whose aim is to minimise the lap time, but it could be difficult or even impossible to tune them so as to replicate a \mbox{non-professional} driver.
 To take into account the complex coupling effects between the driver and vehicle systems, and to capture the human nature of the driver, data-driven approaches may be employed to model and forecast the evolution of the whole system.
-Also, the high modelling performance of these methods allows to investigate how the geometry of the road influences the future decisions of the driver, which is one of the key contributions introduced in this work.
-A 3D track is then selected as driving environment to introduce higher variability into the resulting motion trajectories, which makes the prediction problem particularly challenging.
+Also, the high modelling performance of these methods allows to investigate how the geometry of the road influences the future driver/vehicle dynamics, which is considered in our work.

-We propose a deep-learning framework, based on LSTM autoencoders, to predict the future state trajectories of the driver-vehicle system.
-The framework is designed to be general purpose, so that the user can specify the part of the dynamics that he is interested to model and predict.
-Without losing generality, to show the performance of the forecasting algorithm in practice we select a set of features that can be measured/estimated and used for common control applications.
-Aiming to reproduce the driving behaviour of a human, the network fuses information on the realised past with the road geometry that the driver is about to travel, to generate context-aware predictions of the desired features for a predefined number of future time steps.